The Leadership Team includes 8 FIG members and 1 APA staff member:

 Andrea Petzel | Liaison to State Chapters & Divisions

-Megan Bucknum is a food systems planner who works with New Venture Advisors LLC leading the outreach efforts for the firm’s studies and projects.
-In addition to consulting, she is an adjunct professor at Rowan University in Glassboro, NJ where she has taught courses on urban and food systems planning courses.
+Megan Bucknum is a Lecturer in the Department of Geography, Planning and Sustainability at Rowan University in Glassboro, NJ where she teaches urban and food systems planning courses.
 Megan has previously worked as a consultant for food business consulting firm, New Venture Advisors LLC and has held staff positions at Philly CowShare, The Food Trust, Fair Food Philadelphia and the Wallace Center at Winrock International, as well as assisting with the University of Vermont’s inaugural Food Hub Management Certificate course.
-She has been a contributing author to a the planning guide Building Successful Food Hubs the recent Healthy Food in Small Stores report, and the book “Reclaiming Our Food: How the Grassroots Food Movement is Changing the Way We Eat” and “Institutions as Conscious Food Consumers: Leveraging Purchasing Power to Drive Systems Change.”
+She has been a contributing author to the planning guide Building Successful Food Hubs, Healthy Food in Small Stores report, and the books “Reclaiming Our Food: How the Grassroots Food Movement is Changing the Way We Eat” and “Institutions as Conscious Food Consumers: Leveraging Purchasing Power to Drive Systems Change.”
 Recently, Megan has co-produced the Wallace Center’s Food Systems Leadership Network’s Visionary Voices podcast.